IvanIsCoding/celq/docs/installation_guide.md

 `celq` can also be installed from source following the [Cargo](#cargo) section.
 We strive to always compile with the Rust version provided in the ports tree.

+### OpenBSD

+OpenBSD builds are tested in CI using the latest stable release. `celq` strives to always compile with the Rust version provided in the ports tree.
+Refer to the [Cargo](#cargo) section for instructions.

 ### NPM (Node.js/JavaScript)

 `celq` is packaged for [NPM](https://www.npmjs.com/package/celq).
 Node.js users can install celq in their project with: